Exterior complex scaling enables physics-informed neural networks for quantum scattering: Introduction

 Physics-informed neural networks have recently emerged as a powerful paradigm for solving differential equations by training neural networks to minimize residuals of the governing equations at collocation points~\cite{Lagaris1998,Raissi2019,Karniadakis2021}.
 Unlike traditional numerical methods that discretize the computational domain, PINNs represent solutions as continuous, differentiable functions parameterized by network weights.
 This approach has proven successful for a wide range of problems in fluid mechanics, heat transfer, and solid mechanics, particularly for stationary problems.
 More broadly, neural networks have demonstrated remarkable capability in solving quantum mechanical problems, including variational solutions of the many-body Schr\"{o}dinger equation~\cite{Carleo2017,Hermann2020,Pfau2020}.
 The key advantage of PINNs is their mesh-free nature and ability to incorporate physics constraints directly into the loss function, making them attractive for problems with complex geometries or those where generating high-quality meshes is challenging.
 Libraries such as DeepXDE~\cite{Lu2021} have made these methods increasingly accessible.

 Despite their success in many domains, PINNs face a fundamental obstacle when applied to scattering problems.
 Scattering wave functions satisfy radiation boundary conditions (Sommerfeld conditions) at infinity, requiring the solution to be a specific superposition of incoming and outgoing waves.
 These conditions cannot be reduced to simple Dirichlet or Neumann conditions at any finite boundary because the wave function oscillates indefinitely and the correct asymptotic form involves the unknown phase shift that one is trying to compute.
 Truncating the computational domain at any finite radius introduces spurious reflections that contaminate the solution.
-This fundamental incompatibility between oscillatory radiation conditions and finite-domain computation has prevented the application of PINNs to scattering problems in nuclear and atomic physics.
+This fundamental incompatibility between oscillatory radiation conditions and finite-domain computation has prevented the application of PINNs to nuclear reactions.

 Exterior complex scaling provides an elegant solution to this boundary condition problem by analytically continuing spatial coordinates into the complex plane beyond a certain radius~\cite{Simon1979,Reinhardt1982,Ho1983,Moiseyev1998}.
 When the radial coordinate $r$ is rotated into the complex plane by an angle $\theta$, outgoing waves that behave as $e^{ikr}$ become exponentially damped as $e^{ikr\cos\theta}e^{-kr\sin\theta}$.
 This transformation converts the scattering problem into one with square-integrable ($L^2$) boundary conditions: the wave function now decays exponentially at large distances and can be set to zero at a finite outer boundary, serving a similar purpose to perfectly matched layer absorbing boundaries~\cite{Berenger1994} that have also been adapted for quantum wave equations~\cite{Antoine2017}.
 The physics of the scattering process is preserved because the complex scaling only affects the asymptotic region where the potential vanishes, leaving the nuclear interaction region on the real axis where wave functions and observables are physically meaningful.